 - For stages with a mode of “All”, each component is called to process the message in the order in which they are configured in the stage.

-1. The procedure of saving your running orchestration states ate certain point is called persistence.
+1. The procedure of saving your running orchestration states ate a certain point is called persistence.

-2. Orchestration Engine persist a running instance which is based on the design of orchestration.
+2. Orchestration Engine persists a running instance that is based on the design of orchestration.

 3. There are few events or stages which triggers the persistence operation called persistence points.